Skip to content

 For Investors

-• Flipping Strategies: Neighborhoods in the 66103 and 66106 zip codes are primary targets for BRRRR strategies.
+• Investment Strategy: Neighborhoods in the 66103 and 66106 zip codes are primary targets for BRRRR strategies.
 Consult Wyandotte County property managers for local insights.

 Looking Ahead: Wyandotte County Housing Market in 2026